Academic, vocational and disability counseling are available with a DSPS Counselor on an appointment basis to achieve the following:

 High Tech Center (HTC)

-The HTC is a state of the art computer lab where students with verified disabilities can learn to access adaptive hardware and software technologies.
-These technologies allow students to increase productivity, work independently, and foster academic success in their regular college curriculum.
+The DSPS High Tech Center is a state-of-the-art assistive technology computer lab where students with verified disabilities can learn to access adaptive hardware and software technologies.
+These technologies allow students to increase productivity, work independently and foster academic success in their regular college curriculum.
 Services include:

 - Open Lab